SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/edit-paragraph.md

 * **Column properties**: Here you can edit the properties for each column in the row.

-* **Row properties**: Here you can edit the properties of the row, such as background colour and [background image][4].
+* **Row properties**: Here you can edit the properties of the row, such as background color and [background image][4].

 * **Responsive design**: Use this option to hide specific rows in the desktop or mobile version of the message.

 > [!TIP]
-> To remove a colour (background colour or border colour), click the X in the corner of the colour field.
+> To remove a color (background color or border color), click the X in the corner of the color field.

 Click **Next** if you are done editing.